 The best Bose speaker for home that we've tested is the Bose Home Speaker 500.
-This wired-only model comes with built-in support for Amazon Alexa and Google Assistant via Wi-Fi, and the voice assistants can understand you clearly even if you're far away or talking in a noisy environment.
-It also comes with a display screen that shows the time as well as information about the music you're listening to, which is handy.
-This stereo speaker has a pretty neutral mid-range out-of-the-box, so vocals and lead instruments are reproduced clearly, though they may sound a bit dull due to the underemphasized treble.
-Fortunately, you can customize its sound more to your liking using the bass and treble adjustment features in the Bose Music app.
+This wired-only model comes with built-in support for Amazon Alexa and Google Assistant via Wi-Fi, and the voice assistants can understand you even if you're far away or talking in a noisy environment.
+It also comes with a display screen that shows the time and information about the music you're listening to, which is handy.
+This stereo speaker has a pretty neutral mid-range out-of-the-box, so vocals and lead instruments reproduce clearly, though they may sound a bit dull due to the underemphasized treble.
+You can customize its sound using the bass and treble adjustment features in the Bose Music app.
 It's Bluetooth and Wi-Fi compatible, and it also supports multi-room pairing, so you can pair multiple Bose Home Speakers together to play audio across different rooms in your house at the same time.

 Unfortunately, its wired-only design means it isn't very portable, and it's a bit too big and bulky to carry with one hand.
 While it gets pretty loud, there's some compression when you play it at max volume, which can be disappointing if you want to use it at parties.
 Also, like many small speakers, it struggles to reproduce a thumpy low-bass, which can be disappointing if you love bass-heavy music.
 However, if you're looking for a smart speaker to use in your home, it's a solid choice.

 The Bose Portable Smart Speaker is the best portable Bose speaker that we've tested.
 This well-built model is pretty small and lightweight, and its built-in carrying handle makes it easy to carry with one hand.
 It even has an IPX4 rating for water resistance, though we don't currently test for this.
 Out-of-the-box, it has a slightly boomy sound profile that adds extra thump and punch to your music, making it ideal for fans of bass-heavy genres like EDM.
-If you prefer a different sound, you can customize it using the bass and treble adjustments in the Bose Music companion app.
-It also has built-in support for Google Assistant and Alexa voice assistants, but they require a Wi-Fi connection to be used.
+You can customize it using the bass and treble adjustments in the Bose Music companion app.
+It also has built-in support for Google Assistant and Alexa voice assistants, but they require a Wi-Fi connection.

-Unfortunately, it only lasts for a little over five hours off of a single charge, which may not be suitable for long days on-the-go.
-It doesn't get very loud, either, and there's a lot of compression when you play it at max volume, so it really isn't suitable for use in a large room or at a crowded party.
+Unfortunately, it only lasts for a little over five hours off of a single charge, which may not be suitable for long days on the go.
+It doesn't get very loud, either, and there's a lot of compression when you play it at max volume, so it isn't suitable for use in a large room or at a crowded party.
 It also has to downmix stereo content into mono to play it, which doesn't sound as immersive.
-However, it's still a versatile smart speaker that's easy to bring with you on-the-go.
+However, it's still a versatile smart speaker that's easy to bring with you on the go.

 Unfortunately, like most small speakers, it struggles to reproduce a thumpy low-bass, which can be disappointing if you like bass-heavy music like EDM.
 Also, it doesn't offer any sound customization features.
 It doesn't get very loud, either, and it has to downmix stereo content into mono to play it.
 However, if you're looking for a portable Bluetooth speaker on a budget, it's still a solid choice.

-Bose is a well-known brand that offers lots of different types of speakers, so depending on your listening habits, you may prefer some over the others.
-They make well-built Bluetooth speakers that offer a balanced and neutral sound out-of-the-box, and their smart speakers come with built-in voice assistant support.
+Bose is a well-known brand that offers many different types of speakers; depending on your listening habits, you may prefer one over others.
+They make well-built Bluetooth speakers with a balanced and neutral sound out-of-the-box, and their smart speakers come with built-in voice assistant support.
 However, their models tend to lack a lot of extra sound customization options.